rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/creating-a-payment-provider.md

 software customer payment.
 In the U.S. that largely means credit cards but it can also mean something like a Paypal account or in other parts of the world it could mean cards linked to Kiosks or even BitCoin.
-Reaction doesn't really care what you do here, you could even not collect money at all it just puts that step as part of the workflow and then records the results.
+Demandoesn't really care what you do here, you could even not collect money at all it just puts that step as part of the workflow and then records the results.